VincentHu19/Vincent-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello, welcome to my personal academic homepage.
+I am a master student at Beijing University of Posts and Telecommunications.
+My research interests include 3D face reconstruction, few-shot learning, and human-computer interaction.
+This website is still in the process of improvement, please stay tuned!
 {style="text-align: justify;"}